Cardellos/CursorInfo/README.md

 CursorInfo
 ==========

-software not fully ready but fully usable
+software not fully ready, but fully usable

 Features: